schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 Next I performed competition analysis and found the alternatives lacking in a good tech solution which users could automate effortlessly.
 This bolstered our hypothesis about lack of a good solution.

-### Checking Product viability
+### Checking Product Viability

+To check the market appetite I and my partner decided to get a few data points.
+We wrote an article about algo-trading - its benefits, how-tos, constraints.
+Within a week we received over 500 user visits, and the article started being promoted as a suggested search results on Google Search.
+This confirmed that there was a high demand, and a corresponding lack of information about this space in our market.

-I wrote a few articles on algo-trading, and created a Facebook advertisement for early-access signup for our platform.
-We received 500+ user visits on articles and 280 signups on the advertisement.
-This showed us that there demand for a solution for algo-trading.
+Next we created a Facebook advertisement for early-access signup for our platform.
+We received over 280 signups on the advertisement, indicating that people were interested and _might_ pay if we built a good product.

 ## :hourglass: Product Strategy: Pricing and Marketing Models

 ***

-Competitive analysis had helped me define the product vision, and I chose a **subscription-based SaaS model** based on the long term plans for product growth.
+Competitive research and viability analysis helped me define a product vision (growth plan, focus area, MVP features) and target user persona.
+For sales I chose a **monthly subscription-based SaaS model** based on the long term plans for product growth.
 This model is considered relatively low-risk by our target customers as they could cancel anytime.
-We also started offering a **one month trial** which helped drive customers down our sales funnel.
+I also started offering a **one month trial** to help drive customers through my sales funnel.

 Being a bootstrapped startup we didn't have a lot of money to throw on paid advertising.
 I decided to focus on **content marketing and SEO**.
-I also created an **email marketing campaign (HubSpot)** which serves to move customers down our marketing funnel by using our content.
+I built an **email marketing campaign** to turn warm by providing good- quality, information-heavy content.

 ## :ninja: Building a Team

 ***

-### Dev Team
+### Dev

-I got my cofounder to lend 2 software developers to work on the project, while I manage the product backlog and the daily project management.
-I also hired a designer on contract to help with the web and mobile designs, and designed the initial product architecture.
+My cofounder redirected 2 software developers from his other projects towards building the platform, while I led the product project management side of things.
+Soon the team grew to 3, with me hiring a web-designer.

-### Marketing Team
+### Marketing

+Marketing was an area I learnt the most about.
+Before I started on the entrepreneurship journey I knew precious little about marketing. coming from a primarily software dev background.

+One of the biggest takeaways was about the difference in marketing strategies in the United States and in India.
+The Indian market relies more heavily on word-of-mouth marketing than ratings/reviews/rankings.
+We also see a relatively low search engine volume in India, even for high-usage products, primarily because people rely on information they get from friends and acquaintances, compared to a search engine.
+I think this is a function of a relatively low-penetration of internet in _my target-market_ in India (not talking about Instagram here).

+This led me to focus more on content marketing, referrals, and relationship marketing as compared to SEO and buying ad-words.

-I hired an SEO consultant to help with the website ranking, and a content writer to create blogs and maintain the social presence for the company on Quora and other relevant social platforms.
+I hired an SEO consultant to help with some basic website optimization, mostly focused on content.
+I hired a content writer to create blogs and maintain a social presence for the company on Quora and other relevant social platforms.
+The idea was to build brand image and trust by projecting Algoniti as an expert in the algo-trading field.

 ## :crystal_ball: Building the MVP